Install Deb Package On Arch Linux Wiki

 Install the

-with the name of the debian package as found in the AUR.
-It'll attempt to install the dependencies on it's own using pacman
+note: replace package_name with the name of the debian package as found in the AUR.
+It'll attempt to install the dependencies on it's own using pacman.

 Alternative